-The City/Mission Viejo Housing Authority owns Site 3 on the sites inventory, and together control the sale and disposition of the property.
+The Mission Viejo Housing Authority owns Site 3 on the sites inventory, and together with the City, controls the sale and disposition of the property.
 The Housing Authority and City will consider all feasible arrangements to further housing development on this site, including sale, lease, public private partnership or other business structures.
-A small portion of Site 3 was used in the 5th cycle Housing Element to meet the lower income RHNA.
-Reusing this portion of the site subjects Site 3 to by-right approval without discretionary review pursuant to California Government Code 65583.2(i).
 The City will comply with the requirements of Surplus Land Act with regard to the development of Site 3.
-In addition, the City will pursue various different funding opportunities (eg LIHTC, state grants, CDBG) to facilitate development of the City/ Housing Authority owned site, with the goal of pursuing 215 housing units, with a minimum 50% at low and very low income.

-202 1-2029 Actions and Objectives: Funding: The Authority/ City will facilitate the development of a minimum of Departmental budget 215 units on Site 3 through implementation of a schedule of actions • below) to ensure that suitable and feasible land is made available for development.
-The schedule for disposition of the site includes the Responsible Agencies: folle owing: Community Development - Planning • Further refine assessment of the site (Underway, to be complete in 6 months from July 1, 2023) Division; Mission Viejo Housing Authority, Public Works Department • Further develop conceptual grading plans (Underway, to be complete in 6 months from July 1, 2023) • Environmental Clearance - mitigation plan, CEQA and possibly other regulatory permits (Jan 2024 to Dec 2024) • Selection of contractor to manage soil import/placement (Sept 2024 to Dec 2024) • Assess need and applicability for CDBG Funding (in conjunction with City FY2023-24 and FY 2024-25 application cycles) • Importation of Dirt & Pad-ready site available (Jan 2025 to Dec 2026)- The City will commit to importing engineered-fill to create a pad-ready site, elevated well above the floodplain to avoid flood risk.
-The City will share its research, analysis and technical expertise regarding this site. • City to consider subdividing (this will be done during the soil import) • Actively market the site (this will be done during the soil import) • City prepares RFP (or similar) and selects developer (this will be done during the soil import) • Transfer site to developer (6 months and done during the soil import) • Preliminary development plans (6 months - prior to or concurrent with completion of sale)
+2021-2029 Actions and Objectives: Funding: The Authority/ City will facilitate the development of a minimum of Departmental budget 215 units on Site 3 through implementation of a schedule of actions (see below) to ensure that suitable and feasible land is made available for development.
+The schedule for disposition of the site includes the Responsible Agencies: following: Community Development - Planning • Further refine assessment of the site (Underway, to be complete in 6 months from July 1, 2023) Division; Mission Viejo Housing Authority, Public Works Department • Further develop conceptual grading plans (Underway, to be complete in 6 months from July 1, 2023) rubic works Department Environmental Clearance - mitigation plan, CEQA and possibly other regulatory permits (Jan 2024 to Dec 2024) Selection of contractor to manage soil import/placement (Sept 2024 to Dec 2024) Assess need and applicability for CDBG Funding (in conjunction with City FY2023-24 and FY 2024-25 application cycles) Importation of Dirt &amp; Pad-ready site available (Jan 2025 to Dec 2026)- The City will commit to importing engineered-fill to create a pad-ready site, elevated well above the floodplain to avoid flood risk.
+The City will share its research, analysis and technical expertise regarding this site.
+City to consider subdividing (this will be done during the soil import) • Actively market the site (this will be done during the soil import) • City prepares RFP (or similar) and selects developer (this will be done during the soil import) Transfer site to developer (6 months and done during the soil import) Preliminary development plans (6 months - prior to or concurrent with completion of sale) Priority processing, fee waivers and shall grant other incentives and concessions (As necessary) • Preparation of final design plans and City approval of Entitlement (4 to 6 months, by December 2026) City Building Permits issued (by March 2027) If Building Permits not issued, develop Alternative Plan of Action by June 30, 2027